mobomo/generator-intweb/readme.md

 Note: We are regularly asked whether we can add or take away features.
 If a change is good enough to have a positive impact on all users, we are happy to consider it.

-If not, `generator-webapp` is fork-friendly and you can always maintain a custom version which you `npm install && npm link` to continue using via `yo webapp` or a name of your choosing.
+If not, `generator-intweb` is fork-friendly and you can always maintain a custom version which you `npm install && npm link` to continue using via `yo intweb` or a name of your choosing.

 ## License